Blancanieves: Production

 The inspiration for the film began when writer-director Pablo Berger saw a photograph of bullfighting dwarves in España Oculta (1989, ISBN 8477820686), by Cristina García Rodero.
 By 2003, Berger had written Blancanieves and was working to raise funds for it soon after his film Torremolinos 73 was appearing at festivals.
 In May 2011, he was working on the storyboards for Blancanieves, a film he had in the works for eight years, and he was about to begin principal photography when news reached him that The Artist had been shown at the 2011 Cannes Film Festival:

 "Nobody knew about The Artist until it appeared in Cannes.
 It was completely out of the blue.
 I was in my office in Madrid, doing the storyboards for my film, when a producer friend sent me a text message from the festival saying, 'I've just seen The Artist, it's black and white and silent and it's going to be huge.'
 I almost threw my phone against the wall.
 The high concept was gone."

 According to Berger, Blancanieves is a "love letter to European silent cinema, ... especially French.
 Abel Gance for me is God.
 Movies like Napoleon, J'Accuse!, La Roue are extraordinary."

 Pablo Berger emphasized the idea that his silent film adaptation of the fairytale, Snow White, takes a much darker approach than traditional tellings of the tale.
 Even on the cover of the Blancanieves DVD, there is text that reads, "They never told you the story like this before ..." emphasizing the idea that this interpretation is different from the others.

 While the silent, black and white aesthetic was applied to the film as an homage to films from the 20th century, it additionally used modern techniques to give the film a unique look.
 The cinematic techniques and style included depth throughout many shots.
 The styling of each shot provides a dynamic effect on the visuals in the film.
-Techniques like this were not possible during the time in which silent films were popular.
+Techniques like this were not possible during the time when silent films were popular.
 The film works to address and include various technologies throughout the past century.
 While the camera work and aspects of the picture are modern, there are also techniques and styles used that reflect film from the 20th century.

 2012 saw the screening of two other loose adaptations of Snow White: Mirror, Mirror and Snow White and the Huntsman.